Arthur Purves Phayre: Early life

 Phayre was born in Shrewsbury and educated at Shrewsbury School.
 His father Richard Phayre, Esq. was grandson of Colonel Robert Phayre, of Killoughram Forest.
-A brother, Sir Robert Phayre (1820–1897), also served in India.
+A brother, General Sir Robert Phayre (1820–1897), also served in India and Afghanistan.

 He joined the Indian Army in 1828.
 In 1846 he was appointed assistant to the commissioner of the province of Tenasserim, Burma, and in 1849 he was made commissioner of Arakan.
 After the Second Anglo-Burmese War (1852), he became commissioner of Pegu.
 He was made a brevet captain in 1854 and in 1862 he was promoted to lieutenant-colonel.

 Work

 Government office

-In 1862, Phayre was made commissioner for the entire province of British Burma.
+In 1862, Arthur Phayre was made commissioner for the entire province of British Burma, now Myanmar.
 He left Burma in 1867.
 He served as 12th governor of Mauritius from 21 September 1874 to 31 December 1878.

 He was appointed a CB in 1864, promoted to colonel in 1866 and was knighted with the KCSI in 1867.
 In 1871, he was promoted to major-general and was promoted to lieutenant-general in 1873.
 He retired to Bray in Ireland and was appointed a GCMG in 1878.